Skip to main content

 In a news release about the film, Stephens stated, “MTR (mountaintop renewal) must be stopped in order to ensure a future that includes clean air and water, as well as social justice.
 Our activist strategy is to switch the metaphor from ‘Earth as mother’ to ‘Earth as lover’ to garner more love and empathy for the mountains.
 It will take time, but we’ll get there.”

 The free event is slated at 2 p.m. today, in the auditorium of William T. Young Library.
-It
+It is co-sponsored by UK College of Arts and Sciences, American Studies Department,

 By Sarah Schuetze